 "It seems to me it is now time for God's called servants to put forth their energy in getting the sanctifying truth established every where; and it is the duty of those who have money to spare, to help sustain the cause either in publishing a paper, or in preaching from place to place, as duty calls them But let them take heed what they preach.
 The "testimony" to the world was bound up in 1844, and since that is the sealing of the law of God upon the disciples who hold fast the testimony.
-As the law of God is the seal of the living God, of which the Sabbath is the crownwhen it is believed from the heart the Holy said or done.
-Bro.
-Case told them that he Spirit stamps the impression of the seal up-| wanted to have my views presented, and that on the heart and mind. or "forehead," for the I might use what time would fall to him.
-We forehead is the seat of the mind, and what is openly manifested in the mind proceedeth from the heart.
+As the law of God is the seal of the living God, of which the Sabbath is the crowndeem, blot out, and some others, are used to ling testimony, the law of the living God must forehead is the seat of the mind, and what is openly manifested in the mind proceedeth from the heart.
 Mat. xv; 18-19.
 The "seal" and sealing in the New Testament are figurative language to represent the Divine testimonies, and their effects upon the heart, after the similitude of a literal seal, (which is an instrument well known in all ages,) and the impression of a seal upon the wax and its ratifying effects.
 The sealing operation is the receiving the impression of the seal upon whatever it is applied. impression of the "seal of the living God," requires faith, love, and obedience to the whole law; then the Holy Spirit makes an impression of the seal, or "writes it upon the heart."
-"After ye believed ye were sealed with the Holy Spirit," Eph. ii, 13; here the gospel testimony was the seal and the Holy Spirit is able to defend his position.
-I attended the the sealer.
+"After ye believed ye were sealed with the Holy Spirit," Eph. ii, 13; here the gospel the sealer.
 The testimony must first be preached, and then believed, before the Holy Spirit can seal us with the truth.
 Some have thought from Eph. iv, 30, that when they were sealed they could not fall away afterwards, but this is a mistake.
 A sealed letter is considered secured, hence money enclosed in the letter is regarded safe; yet wicked men may break the seal and rob the money.
 So it is with those sealed with the Divine testimony, by the Holy Spirit; it is impressed upon the heart, and they become new creatures, happy and holy, yet the Devil may lead them into temptation and transgression.
 Then the seal is broken, and by yielding to temptation the door, day of the Lord in the future, the seven impression of the seal is erased from the heart.
 "Watch and pray lest ye enter into temptation."
-It is a great thing to be sealed by the Holy Spirit, and then keep the seal unbroken " until the day of redemption."
+It is a great thing to be sealed by the Holy Spirit, and then keep the seal unbroken "until the day of redemption."